Serve with AmeriCorps

 Types of AmeriCorps Programs

-- Activities include: mentoring students, promoting health initiatives, spreading public safety information or beautifying parks and trails.
-(AmeriCorps*Nevada is an AmeriCorps*State program.)
+People ages 17+ who want to engage in direct service and mobilizing community volunteers.
+Activities include: mentoring students, promoting health initiatives, spreading public safety information or beautifying parks and trails.

-- Activities include: addressing poverty related issues by developing programs and improving nonprofit business practices.
+People ages 18+ with a college degree or employment experience who want to use their skills to increase an organization’s impact.
+Activities include: addressing poverty-related issues by developing programs and improving nonprofit business practices.
 VISTAs are self-motivated and are passionate about doing the behind-the-scenes work to empower communities.

-- Activities include: trainings on first aid, CPR, public safety, firefighting and other topics.
+People ages 18–24 interested in working in a team environment completing intense projects that respond to regional challenges and needs, such as disaster response.
+Activities include: training on first aid, CPR, public safety, firefighting and other topics.
 Members should be willing to relocate throughout the country with their teams for project assignments throughout their service commitment.